Clinical Cytogenetics, Cancer Genetics and Cell Biology

 In laboratory environments, data typically comes from many different, and often unrelated, sources.
 For example, patient data may be provided by a central laboratory information system (LIS), specimen samples at the lab bench may be identified by bar codes, images are generated by automated scanning systems or interactive capture stations, and external files may need to be kept.

-Neon has been designed to integrate and organize all of these data elements, and provide highly efficient tools to manage results.
+The case and image management software Neon, which is part of the latest Ikaros and Metafer software versions, has been designed to integrate and organize all of these data elements, and provide highly efficient tools to manage results.
 Neon revolutionizes laboratory workflow management by using an innovative, secure file format and organizing and displaying information in an extremely efficient and customizable manner.
-Users always have easy access to precise information about case status, history of images, analysis results, and much more.
-Data import and export, even with customized data fields and global, cross-application reporting, is available to effectively manage daily workflow.
+Users always have easy access to precise information about case status, history of images, analysis results, and more.
+Data import and export, even with customized data fields and global cross-application reporting, is available to effectively manage daily workflow.

 Automated imaging is a core competence of MetaSystems.
-Metafer, our globally renowned, fully automated slide scanning platform, is an extension of Neon.
-The Metafer MSearch module can automatically locate metaphases and acquire high resolution images without user input.
-The images may be analyzed on any workstation running the Ikaros karyotyping software module.
-Ikaros is the karyotyping application module of a Neon workstation.
-Ikaros can process metaphase images automatically captured with Metafer.
-The optimized screen architecture of Ikaros allows for extremely fast and efficient interactive image analysis.
-Ikaros works with any chromosome banding method, with fluorescence, and with chromosomes of any species.
-Smaller labs may configure Ikaros as a standalone system - equipped with the revolutionary MetaSystems CoolCube camera.
+Metafer, our globally renowned software, manages fully automated slide scanning.
+The Metafer based scanning system handles automated location of metaphases and acquisition of high-resolution images without user input.
+The images may be analyzed on any workstation running the Ikaros Karyo M module.
+Ikaros Karyo M can process metaphase images automatically captured with an integrated imaging system managed by Metafer.
+The optimized screen architecture of Ikaros Karyo M allows for extremely fast and efficient interactive on-screen karyotyping.
+Ikaros Karyo M works with any chromosome banding method, with fluorescence, and with chromosomes of any species.
+Smaller labs may configure a manual system equipped with Ikaros BASE M, a suitable microscope, PC, and camera to facilitate manual image acquisition.

-Our sophisticated image analysis algorithms can automatically process FISH slides for spot counting through the FISH signal counting module on the Metafer platform.
-Metafer is well adapted to the continuously growing portfolio of DNA probes from our partner company, MetaSystems Probes.
-Smart Scanning algorithms guarantee a fast and robust analysis workflow, for example with the optimization of the scan based on cell density.
-The possibility to setup advanced scanning protocols allows external LIMS to operate the system remotely.
-Once the automated analysis is finished, all detected cells are displayed in an easily navigable gallery, while signal patterns are summarized in convenient graphs and tables.
+Our sophisticated image analysis algorithms can automatically process FISH slides for spot counting through the Metafer MetaCyte module.
+Metafer is well-adapted to the continuously growing portfolio of DNA probes from our partner company, MetaSystems Probes.
+Smart Scanning algorithms (e.g., an optimization of the scan based on cell density) guarantee a fast and robust workflow.
+The possibility to set up advanced scanning protocols allows an external LIMS to operate the Metafer based smart slide scanning remotely.
+Once the automated scanning is completed, all detected cells are displayed in an easily-navigable gallery, and detected signal patterns are summarized in convenient graphs and tables in Metafer MetaCyte.

-MetaSystems products are also perfectly suited to apply automated FISH analysis to tissue sections.
-In this sense they complement DNA FISH probes of MetaSystems Probes which are optimized for tissues.
-The many tools under the hood of the Metafer slide scanning platform allow for creating extremely sophisticated Smart Scanning procedures for the analysis of FISH signals in selected regions of tissue:
+Innovative imaging solutions by MetaSystems are also suited to apply automated FISH imaging workflows to tissue sections.
+In this sense, they complement DNA FISH probes of MetaSystems Probes, which are optimized for tissues.
+The many tools under the hood of the Metafer based microscope imaging allow for creating extremely sophisticated Smart Scanning procedures for the analysis of FISH signals in selected regions of tissue:

-- LIMS sends a Search Information File (SIF) to Metafer to begin analysis of one or more tissue samples.
+- LIMS sends a Search Information File (SIF) to the Metafer operated scanning system to start the smart scanning of tissue samples.

-- Metafer generates a slide overview image from a tissue sample, for example stained with H&E stain.
+- VSlide generates a slide overview image from a tissue sample, for example stained with H&E stain.
 The resulting images are sent online to the pathologist.

 - The pathologist manually selects regions of interest in the overview image.

-- Selection data is sent back to the Metafer station.
-Metafer matches them to the DAPI image of a FISH labeled sample from the same specimen.
+- Selection data is sent back to the Metafer operated scanning system, which matches the regions of interest to the DAPI image of a FISH labeled sample from the same specimen.

 - All color channels and multiple focus planes of the regions are automatically captured using high power objectives.